svijaykoushik/blog/_drafts/random-fortune-teller.markdown

 ```

 Next, I started designing the UI.
 Initially, I placed only a simple text box in the center of the page for the user to input their queries.
 It looked so bland, that I stared making some tweaks with CSS and finally ended up cloning the ask helix website.
 By this time, it was late in the night so I decided this was the final design and everything worked perfectly as I wanted and went to sleep as I had my demo of this assignment the next day.

+The Next day, I demoed my program/ web app to my evaluator and explained how it covered the assignment criteria.
+His reply was... "okay. you can go now".
+Just okay! nothing else! not even a word after that.
+I was a bit disappointed because I had high hopes for complements as mine was unique.
+I know it's a too much to expect complements in a workplace like in school but it was disappointing at that time.

+## When the plan goes off the rails, make a new plan

+After that experience, I was anxious that I would get the same reaction from you too.
+So, I started making some changes to the design in hopes that it would be worthy enough to post it here and out of nowhere a question popped in my head "How does `Math.random()` work?".
+I, like any other dev used the built in random number generator to pick random replies in my app.
+This question made me curious